datx02/prototype/README.md

 ## Browser requirements

-Due to the use of cutting edge HTML5 technologies, **Chrome 33** is a hard requirement in order to run Shuttle.
+Due to the use of cutting edge HTML5 technologies, **Chrome Canary 34+** is a hard requirement in order to run Shuttle.